Rolando-m/Rolando-m/README.md

 # 🔭 I’m currently working on ...

 Collaborating with multiple teams in PWC software development as a QA automation Engineer.
-I've a vast experience in Software life cycle, I'm constantly learning new tools and i'm mostly interested in Sysadmin and DevOps positions.
+I've a vast experience in Software life cycle, I'm constantly learning new tools and i'm mostly interested in Project Management / Product Owner positions where I can also use my technical skills.

 Some of the tools that I use on a daily basis: